-You don’t usually pay tax on anything you inherit at the time you inherit it.
+You do not usually owe any tax on an inheritance at the time you inherit it.

-- Income Tax on profit you later earn from your inheritance, eg dividends from shares or rental income from a property
+- Income Tax on any profit you earn from an inheritance (for example, dividends on shares or rental income from a property)

-- Capital Gains Tax if you later sell shares or a property you inherited
+- Capital Gains Tax when you sell anything you inherited